Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

-Equality is achieved when all terms $\frac{1}{w_m}$ are equal, which implies $w_1 = w_2 = \cdots = w_k$.
-In practice, however, exact equality may not be attainable due to the integrality constraint that each $\frac{l_m}{w_m}$ must be a natural number.

-In the 2D iteration space example shown in \Cref{fig:inputagnostic}, the mapping for the $(18, 12)$ space is optimal because the workload vector is $(w_1, w_2) = \left(\frac{l_1}{d_1}, \frac{l_2}{d_2}\right) = (6, 6)$, where the two components are equal.
-Similarly, the 3D example in \Cref{fig:formula} uses an iteration space of $(4, 8, 4)$ mapped onto 16 processors.
+In the 2D task space example shown in \Cref{fig:inputagnostic}, the mapping for the $(18, 12)$ space is optimal because the workload vector is $(w_1, w_2) = \left(\frac{l_1}{d_1}, \frac{l_2}{d_2}\right) = (6, 6)$, where the two components are equal.
+Similarly, the 3D example in \Cref{fig:formula} uses a task space of $(4, 8, 4)$ mapped onto 16 processors.
 The solution shown in the figure yields a workload vector $(w_1, w_2, w_3) = (2, 2, 2)$, which satisfies the sufficient condition for attaining the minimum communication volume.

-These examples suggest that the optimal solution is achieved when the iteration space is divided among the processor dimensions in a balanced manner.
+These examples suggest that the optimal solution is achieved when the task space is divided among the processor dimensions in a balanced manner.
 However, in practice, this ideal may not be attainable due to the integrality constraint that each $\frac{l_m}{w_m}$ must be a natural number.
-To address this, we introduce a search-based algorithm for solving the optimization problem, which we describe in detail in \Cref{subsec:decompose:impl}.
+We introduce a search-based algorithm for solving the optimization problem in \Cref{subsec:decompose:impl}.

+As mentioned above, our analysis assumes locality in communication (e.g., such as nearest-neighbor communication), which is very common, but not universal, in practice.
+Other typical patterns, including anisotropic halo and all-to-all exchanges, are discussed in \Cref{subsec:generalization} (see supplementary material).
+For algorithms without spatial locality or highly unbalanced tasks, \emph{decompose} may be ineffective.
+In such cases, a good \name{} mapper may rely on other features, such as load-balancing (see \Cref{sec:discussion}).